Inwa School of Performing Arts: Curriculum

 Students of high-school age are instructed in the classical Burmese performing arts (dance, classical singing, classical Myanmar musical instruments, and theater).
 The curriculum also includes a strong program in English language, Myanmar literature, and math, in part through a cross-training agreement with the Phaung Daw Oo Monastic School nearby in Mandalay.

-The dance curriculum follows a modified form of the strict regimen developed by the famous instructor Ma Oba Thaung in the 1950s at the Mandalay State High School for the Arts (Pantia).
+The dance curriculum follows a modified form of the strict regimen developed by the famous instructor Oba Thaung in the 1950s at the Mandalay State High School for the Arts (Pantya).
 This includes 125 discrete dance sequences that become the basis for stage improvisations during Myanmar rituals and festivals.
 It usually takes a minimum of two years of training to learn this repertoire.
 The school also trains the Mahāgīta, a corpus of Myanmar traditional songs that was cultivated by the royal courts over a period of many centuries, going back to the Pyu and Mon dynasties.
 Students are also taught a threatened vocal repertoire known as naugh’ pain which accompanies thousand-year-old morality plays and female dirge singing, which is central to traditional funerals of high-ranking monks.
 The school issues a certificate in the arts after successful completion of two years of training.

 Students also perform around the country in rural and minority areas, including Kachin State.